sudhirsilwal23/CPP-PracticeExcercise-Object-Detection/Lambda/7. Lambda Project - All in one/README.md

      ```

 7. **Visualization**
-   - Apply the drawing lambda to each filtered object.
+   - Call the drawing lambda for each detected object in the loop
-   - Print a confirmation message.
+   - Print a message confirming that the filtered objects have been "drawn" on the image.

 ---